cyanpotion/cyan_potion/README.md

 Notice about sonar cloud
 ----------
 Right now we (or I, exactly) decided just use sonar cloud as code smell detector or something.

-We do not care much about test coverage because it is really hard to write some auto-test for a GUI program, and this engine not works very well when there be no window(though it really can work but...).
+We do not care much about test coverage because it is really hard to write some auto-test for a GUI program,

+and this engine not works very well when there be no window(though it really can work but...).

 We might add some tests when repairing some bug and make sure it not happened again, but no plan for adding more tests just for gaining coverage and make the data looks more beautiful now.

+But we will not reject all reasonable adding test pull requests.

 Demo
 ----------